CodeSphereSolutions/debugging-react/README.md

 http://blog.codespheresolutions.com/debugging-in-a-react-application/

 ##sourcemap-tutorial
-This folder contains react based tutorial code for demonstrating sourcemap generation and usage in react using a gulp and npm based build process.
+This folder contains react based tutorial code for demonstrating sourcemap generation and usage in react using a gulp or npm based build process.